Ten Day Ski Getaway: Montana's Local Gems

 EXPLORE FLATHEAD LAKE AREA

-Get your fill of breakfast in Choteau before the four-hour drive to Flathead Lake.
-Once in the Flathead Lake area, explore the charming town of Lakeside, or head up to Kalispell and enjoy shops, galleries and eateries in this vibrant, historic downtown.
-Dinner options in Lakeside include Beargrass Bistro, Harbor Grille and Tamarack Brewing Company.
-Overnight in Lakeside at Whispering Pines Cabins or in Kalispell at the Kalispell Grand Hotel.
+Get your fill of breakfast in Choteau before the scenic four-hour drive to Flathead Lake via U.S. highways 89 and 2.
+Once in the Flathead Lake area, explore the charming town of Lakeside.
+Sit down to dinner in Lakeside at Harbor Grille or Tamarack Brewing Company, then settle in with an overnight in Lakeside at Whispering Pines Cabins or drive the extra miles to spend the night in Kalispell at the historic Kalispell Grand Hotel.

 Day 10